 Welcome to Project INSPIRE (Increasing the STEM Potential of Individuals Who Read Braille).
 Our goal is to support professionals, youth in grades 6-12, and young adults in building their skills in the two braille codes used in the United States for STEM classes.
-To accomplish our goal we will develop and offer:
+To accomplish our goal our project continues to develop:

 - Six-week online courses for teachers of students with visual impairments, braille transcribers, adult service providers, and university disability resource center personnel